DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 ## Column Resizing Setup

-Import the plugins listed above to set up a simple Grid with enabled column resizing.
+Import the plugins listed above to set up a simple Grid with column resizing enabled.

 Enable end-user interactions:
 - set the `TableHeaderRow` plugin's `allowResizing` property to `true`.